lordsoflegacy/lordsoflegacy.github.io/_posts/2025-04-27-Warsaw-Eternal-Challenge-Chapter-1-tournament-report-kwiatkowski-filip.md

 | ~~15~~ |          |
 |   13   |          |

-Which means that I somehow managed to heavily employ `Ancient Tomb` and was hit by `Orcish Bowmasters` once, before stabilizing and making my opponent concede.
-I remember him desperately digging for reanimation spell for either Atraxa or Archon, and once he finally found it and slammed it on the table, I showed him `Faerie Macabre` that was present in my hand for a couple of turns.
+Which means that I somehow managed to heavily employ <mtg-card>Ancient Tomb</mtg-card> and was hit by <mtg-card>Orcish Bowmasters</mtg-card> once, before stabilizing and making my opponent concede.
+I remember him desperately digging for reanimation spell for either Atraxa or Archon, and once he finally found it and slammed it on the table, I showed him <mtg-card>Faerie Macabre</mtg-card> that was present in my hand for a couple of turns.

 - [x] Game 2: Win